BAMresearch/ScaffoldStructures/readme.md

 - numpy
 - vtk
 - pypubsub
-- wx_py
+- wx

 ## Explanation of the sliders:
-- **Element number in X,Y,Z direction** - changes the number of unit cells, 2 pi are one unit cell
+- **Number of primitive cells in X,Y,Z direction** - changes the number of unit cells in each direction

-- **Size of spacing in X,Y,Z direction/X,Y,Z_spacing** - changes the surface quality of the structure, distorts the structure  if not changed evenly
+- **Quality factor** - changes the surface quality of the structure, lower values took longer to render

-- **Hole size +/-** - changes the thickness of the wall seen from the surface
+- **Wall thickness** - changes the thickness of the wall seen from the surface of the minimal surface structure